adobe/spectrum-css/components/inlinealert/README.md

-# @spectrum-css/alert
+# @spectrum-css/inlinealert
-> The Spectrum CSS alert component
+> The Spectrum CSS in-line alert component

 This package is part of the [Spectrum CSS project](https://github.com/adobe/spectrum-css).